samelyuk/volvo-rti-retrofit/README.md

 I would like to extend my sincere thanks to the following contributors who have greatly contributed to the development and success of this project:
 - **Karl Hagström**: His comprehensive guide on adding AUX functionality to the Volvo HU-XXXX radio has been invaluable.
 Check out the guide [here](https://gizmosnack.blogspot.com/2015/11/aux-in-volvo-hu-xxxx-radio.html).
 - **klalle**: For updated AUX script and contributions.
 Check out their GitHub gist [here](https://gist.github.com/klalle/1ae1bfec5e2506918a3f89492180565e).
-- **"laurynas"**: For developing the Volvo LINbus reader program, which played a crucial role in integrating SWM buttons into the OpenAutoPro system.
+- **laurynas**: For developing the Volvo LINbus reader program, which played a crucial role in integrating SWM buttons into the OpenAutoPro system.
 Find the program [here](https://github.com/laurynas/volvo_linbus).
 - **Luuk**: Their resource on enabling Android Auto on Volvo RTI systems has been immensely helpful.
 More details can be found [here](https://luuk.cc/p/vD2f/Android_Auto_on_Volvo_RTI).
 - **BlueWaveStudio Team** For developing OpenAutoPro.
 More details can be found [here](https://bluewavestudio.io/).